weihaoysgs/vins-fast/README.md

 cam1_calib: "/home/xx/catkin_ws/src/vins-fast/vins/config/euroc/cam1_mei.yaml"
 ```

-## Stero Only Mode Result :sunglasses:
+## Stereo Only Mode Result :sunglasses:

-The results of running on the [Euroc](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset `MH_05_difficult` in stero only mode.
+The results of running on the [Euroc](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset `MH_05_difficult` in stereo only mode.
 The accuracy is evaluated by the [EVO](https://github.com/MichaelGrupp/evo) tool, the RMSE is `0.40`

 <div align="center">